 "Yeah.
 Whoever they are, they can't be up to any good.
 And if they're after us, we want to give them a decent fight, eh?"
 Seiji reached into his pocket and crushed his armor crystal in his hand, as Shin did the same.
 A brief flash of green and blue light covered the area, and then they were both in their sub-yoroi.

-To Seiji, the demonic presence had been like a crackling in his mind, marring the sky and energies of the earth in the air, and bumping painfully against his senses as he moved.
+To Seiji, the demonic presence was like a crackling in his mind, marring the sky and energies of the earth in the air, and bumping painfully against his senses as he moved.
 Now the crackling grew, and he pressed his lips together as he tried to focus more on the energy.
 Where is it coming from?

 We don't have time to mourn for a brief vacation.
 Now is the time to fight!

 Shin and Seiji quietly summoned their armors.
 The air around them glowed briefly as the energy gathered around them, then formed into the Korin and Suiko armors.
 Shin signaled for Seiji to stay hidden, and the other senshi nodded in understanding and remained crouched as Shin crawled over the slope away from him.
-When he was a ways away, he stood up and called out, "Who are you?
+When he was a ways away, Shin stood up and called out, "Who are you?
 What do you want?"

 "Who are you?"
 Shin repeated.
 "What do you want?"